What happens if US government enters a shutdown?

 A shutdown could also have an indirect impact on the economy as federal workers without pay begin to curtail their spending.

-The shutdown already appears to be having an impact on Wall Street, with major stock indexes losing steam as the deadline approaches.
+The shutdown appeared to have an impact on Wall Street, with major stock indexes losing steam as the deadline approached.

 Economists worry that a shutdown would also pause the publication of federal government data.